| Six Sigma/Continuous

 of:

-o The president if different from the owner,
+o The chairman or owner, o The president if different from the owner,

 o A senior marketing manager,